odan/slim4-skeleton/README.md

 You can clone this project to modify it as you wish to create awesome API's and web applications.

-*This project is only a skeleton-project and not a "framework".*
+*This project is just a skeleton-project and not a "framework".*

 ## Support